-In addition, the use of lighting across the site in an environment classified as 'Rural/suburban transition site' during construction phase will introduce light spill & glare and result in a night time light haze likely to be visible for several kilometres from the project area.
-However, this impact will be temporary.
-Any impacts from lighting are anticipated to be minimised by limiting works being undertaken during the night and by the implementation of specific controls detailed in the CESMP on-site.
+In addition, the use of lighting across the site in an environment classified as 'Rural/suburban transition site' during construction phase will introduce some limited light & spill & glare in a night time haze likely to be visible for several kilometres from the projects area.
+However, the cumulative impact will be temporary.
+Any impacts (from both Projects) from lighting are anticipated to be minimised by limiting works being undertaken during the night and by the implementation of specific controls detailed in the CESMPs on-site.